shuheitnk/S-ELA/README.md

 ```

 # Citation
-This package implements the S-ELA method, which is proposed in the upcoming paper accepted at GECCO2025.
+This package implements S-ELA which is proposed in the upcoming paper accepted at GECCO2025.

 If you are using S-ELA, please use the following BibTeX:

 ```r